michaelHampel/blog/test.md

 On disk, a partition is a directory and each segment is an index file and a log file.
 Each message is its value, offset, timestamp, key, message size, compression codec, checksum, and version of the message format.
-The data format on disk is exactly the same as what the broker receives from the producer over the network and sends to its consumers.
-This allows Kafka to efficiently transfer data with [zero copy](https://www.ibm.com/developerworks/library/j-zerocopy/).

 Each broker holds a number of partitions and each topic partition is replicated *n* times, where *n* is the replication factor of the topic.
 This allows Kafka to automatically failover to these replicas when a server in the cluster fails, so that partitions stay writeable and messages remain available.
 Out of the *n* replicas, one replica is designated as the *leader* for a partition, while the remaining replicas are *followers*.
 All writes and reads for a partition are served through the leader.
 Partitions - as well as leadership - are balanced within a cluster in a round-robin fashion to have an evenly distributed load.

+The data format on disk is exactly the same as what the broker receives from the producer over the network and sends to its consumers.
+This allows Kafka to efficiently transfer data with [zero copy](https://www.ibm.com/developerworks/library/j-zerocopy/).
+Maintaining this common format allows optimization of the most important operation: network transfer of persistent log chunks.
+Modern unix operating systems offer a highly optimized code path for transferring data out of pagecache to a socket; in Linux this is done with the sendfile system call.
+Using the zero-copy optimization, data is copied into pagecache exactly once and reused on each consumption instead of being stored in memory and copied out to user-space every time it is read.
+This allows messages to be consumed at a rate that approaches the limit of the network connection.
+This combination of pagecache and sendfile means that on a Kafka cluster where the consumers are mostly caught up you will see no read activity on the disks whatsoever as they will be serving data entirely from cache.

 #### Replication
 Kafka supports intra-cluster replication, which provides higher availability and durability.
 A partition can have multiple replicas, each stored on a different broker.
 One of the replicas is designated as the leader and the rest of the replicas are followers.
 Internally, Kafka manages all those replicas automatically and makes sure that they are kept in sync.
 Both the producer and the consumer requests to a partition are served on the leader replica.
 When a broker fails, partitions with a leader on that broker become temporarily unavailable.
 Kafka will automatically move the leader of those unavailable partitions to some other replicas to continue serving the client requests.
 This process is done by one of the Kafka brokers designated as the controller.
 It involves reading and writing some metadata for each affected partition in ZooKeeper.
 Currently, operations to ZooKeeper are done serially in the controller.